What We Do

 At The Philanthropy Connection, we ask women to give, while instilling the confidence to know that every dollar of their membership contribution will be put to good use.

-We believe in mentoring the next generation of women philanthropists.
+- We believe that building relationships and genuine connections is critical to cultivating the next generation of diverse women philanthropists.

 We keep our administrative costs low by using a largely volunteer staff and tapping into the talent pool of our membership.

-Each member decides for herself how involved she would like to be.
-Some members choose simply to write a check and attend our Annual Meeting to participate in voting for thoroughly vetted nonprofit finalists.
+Each member decides for themselves how involved they would like to be.
+Some members choose simply to write a check and attend our Grant Awards & All-Member Meeting to participate in voting for thoroughly vetted nonprofit finalists.
 Others choose to become deeply involved in committee work – evaluating grants, conducting site visits, or planning our member education events.

-The Philanthropy Connection is proud to be a member of the Women’s Collective Giving Grantmakers Network (WCGN), a national network of 48 women’s collective giving groups.
-Together, over 10,000 women in the WCGN have given nearly $70 million to non-profit organizations throughout the US.
+We are honored to have been awarded the 2022 Gold Seal of Transparency by Guidestar, the largest source of information about non-profits, in recognition of our processes and financial transparency.
+The Philanthropy Connection is also proud to be a member of the Philanos, a national network of over 80 women’s collective giving groups.
+Together, over 17,500 women in the WCGN have given $150 million to non-profit organizations throughout the US.